 The Ativafit F8 folding exercise bike features a manual magnetic resistance system.
 Unfortunately, this means that the cycle does not adjust the resistance automatically.
 But on the other hand, you don’t need a power adapter or an external power source.

 The bike’s main resistance element is an internal magnetic brake connected to the tension knob on the front part of the frame through a steel wire.

 Therefore, when you turn the knob, the brake changes its position to the internal flywheel, increasing or decreasing the workout load.

 The bike makes available eight resistance levels, distinguished by the tension knob.
 The first level delivers a relatively light pedaling difficulty, great for recovery training or muscle toning.
 The 8th level of resistance is considerably more pedal tension; however, it still doesn’t offer a super high difficulty level.

 The internal flywheel isn’t hefty.
 Its exact weight is not specified, but considering that the bike’s whole weight is less than 35 lbs, the weight of the flywheel probably doesn’t exceed 10 lbs (4.5 kg).

 Like most other exercise bikes with a magnetic resistance system, the Ativafit F8 features a belt drivetrain.
-However, this type of drive system has several advantages over a chain drive.
+However, this drive system has several advantages over a chain drive.
 First of all, it generates less vibration, providing smoother pedaling.
 And second of all, you don’t have to lubricate it.

 The bike comes equipped with a sturdy 3-piece crankset with solid steel arms.
 However, it is not for standing up on the pedals or spin workouts since it’s an upright folding bike.
-The pedals are durable thermoplastic material with a metallic center.
+The pedals are made of durable thermoplastic material with a metallic center.

 They are weighted, so they always turn face up when you remove your feet from them.
 In addition, they have a textured surface and adjustable straps for improved foot stability.